LAN, WAN, and More: Common IT Jargon Explained

-- LAN: It’s an acronym for local area network; IT-speak for a small collection of networked devices.
-All the computers in your department could be in a LAN, or maybe all of them in your office.
+It’s an acronym for local area network; IT-speak for a small collection of networked devices.
+All the computers in your department could be on a LAN or all of them in your office.

-- WAN: It’s an acronym for wide area network; IT-speak for a network that covers a larger area.
-It’s likely that your Internet service provider (ISP) gives you a connection to their WAN, and that connects to the Internet.
+It’s an acronym for wide area network; IT-speak for a network that covers a larger area.
+Your Internet service provider (ISP) likely gives you a connection to their WAN, which connects to the Internet.

-- IP: It’s short for Internet Protocol.
-All networked devices have an IP address, which is a numerical identification that corresponds to it on the network.
+It’s short for Internet Protocol.
+All networked devices have an IP address, a numerical identification corresponding to it on the network.
 When you connect to a web server to see a website, you’re using its IP address—and it’s using yours to provide the information you’ve requested.
 There are two types of IP addresses: IPv4and IPv6.
-The main reason we now have IPv6 addresses is because there aren’t enough IPv4 addresses for all the devices in the world.
+We now have IPv6 addresses because there aren’t enough IPv4 addresses for all the devices in the world.

-- NAT: Rhymes with cat and stands for network address translation.
+Rhymes with cat and stands for network address translation.
 Hang on.
 This one gets a bit crazy—especially when you just heard about IP addresses.
-Network address translation is used by a router to share just a single IP address among multiple devices.
+A router uses network address translation to share just a single IP address among multiple devices.
 Here’s an example.
-Your wireless router at home creates a Wi-Fi network for your computers and all your mobile devices.
+Your wireless router at home creates a Wi-Fi network for your computers and mobile devices.
 It uses just one IP address to connect to your ISP, and then it creates a LAN that assigns a local IP address to all your devices.

-- DNS: IP addresses are long lines of numbers.
-You’d have to know this specific numerical address for every website you visit on the Internet, and for every device, you want to connect to on a network.
+IP addresses are long lines of numbers.
+You’d have to know this specific numerical address for every website you visit on the Internet and for every device you want to connect to on a network.
 Your brain would explode.
 Instead, we use the domain name system.
 Our computers convert domain names like amazon.com to numerical IP addresses.
 Actually, our computers don’t do the work.
 They contact a DNS server, which looks it up.

-- VPN: It’s an acronym for the virtual private network, and it allows public Internet connections to be used as a secure and private environment.
-Wi-Fi is awesome, but it theoretically exposes all of the data on your device to anyone on the network.
+It’s an acronym for the virtual private network, and it allows public Internet connections to be used as a secure and private environment.
+Wi-Fi is excellent, but it theoretically exposes all of the data on your device to anyone on the network.
 This software solution provides you with shielded protection.